EntEthAlliance/EEPs/draft/EEP0002-Proposal_Template.md

 This is the suggested template for new EEPs.
-It is based on EIPs.

-Note that an EEP number will be assigned by an editor.
-When opening a pull request to submit your EEP, please use an abbreviated title in the filename, `eep-draft_title_abbrev.md`.
+File names should be formatted as 'EEP<nnnn>-<abbreviated>_<title>.md' e.g. EEP0002-Proposal_Template.md.
+EEP number should be based on the issue number that was submitted to discuss the proposal.

 ## Preamble